pkg-dot-zip/MusicInBrowserDetectorForDiscord/README.md

 ## 🎈 Usage <a name="usage"></a>
 1. Open the Discord app. -> _This does not work in your browser!_
 1. Select a browser of your choosing.
 1. Go to the docs folder in this project and look for that browser.
+For example the Chrome instructions [here](docs/_instructions_chrome.md).
 1. Follow that one instruction and you're already done.
 From now on you only have to boot this software and Bob's your uncle!

 ## ⛏️ Built Using <a name = "built_using"></a>